yozlabs/cra/README.md

 This repository contains a variant of [the Gradual Duction Auction mechanism proposed by Paradigm](https://www.paradigm.xyz/2022/04/gda).

+The fundamental concept is that, unlike a Dutch Auction, the price of the asset can vary both up and down over the length of the auction based on expected demand for the asset.
+If demand is higher than expected, the price goes up, if demand is lower than expected, the price goes down.

+Expected demand is currently calculated as `collectionSize / (duration / stepDuration)`

+Where:

+- `collectionSize` is the total number of NFTs in the collection
+- `duration` is the total duration of the initial mint auction in blocks
+- `stepDuration` is how many blocks make up a step / phase of the auction (i.e. how frequently to update the mint price)

 ## Getting Started

 Clone the repository with: